To embed this, cut and paste the following html into your web page:

 © Su Schaefer 2012

-Proofed on several fabrics: cotton-silk gives the best shine with slightly lighter colors; colors deepest on cotton sateen.
-This is the LARGE scale version; a SMALL scale version is here.
+Proofed on several fabrics: colors deepest on cotton sateen.
+This is the LARGE scale version;'Molten gold with impurities, small' is the SMALL scale version.

 This design belongs to the Synergy Challenge Collection: Synergy0003 (Shiny), and coordinates with other designs